 Freycinet National Park

 Freycinet National Park is home to red and pink granite mountains that are surrounded by the crisp blue waters of Wineglass Bay.
-This is considered one of the top beaches in Australia so this park is well worth the visit.
+This is considered one of the top beaches in Australia so this park is well worth the visit and is one of the best Australian National parks on everyone’s list.
 If you’re a fan of bird-watching, Freycinet National Park is the park for you.
 While here you can fish, sea kayak, or just relax on the beach.

 Kakadu National Park